 This page created 1 October 2014, and last modified: 1 October 2014

-The fourth of the eight legiones comitatenses listed under the command of the Magister Militum per Illyricum is called the Germaniciani seniores; its shield pattern in various manuscripts is as shown below:
+One of the legiones comitatenses listed in the Magister Peditum's infantry roster is called the Germaniciani iuniores; it is assigned to his Italian command as the plain Germaniciani.
+Its shield pattern in various manuscripts, also simply labelled the Germaniciani, is as shown below:

 Return to the Notitia alphabetical unit list page.